sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

 .. warning:: Once deleted, documents are gone forever and cannot be recovered.

 * Remove animal media this many years after the animal dies or leaves the shelter:
-  If this option is on, the system will automatically animal media a set number years after the animal dies or leaves the shelter.
+  If this option is on, the system will automatically remove animal media a set number years after the animal dies or leaves the shelter.

 .. warning:: Once deleted, media is gone forever and cannot be recovered.

+* Remove people with a cancelled reservation who have not had any other contact after this many years: Shelters receive many applications to adopt animals, many of which can be unsuccessful.
+This option will remove (not anonymise) people records where their only contact with the shelter is a cancelled reservation that is X years old.

 * Show GDPR Contact Opt-In field on person screens: If this option is on, the system will show a contact opt-in field on person records.
 You can use it to